biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 minimum presentation attack testing that all evaluator shall conduct.
 The evaluator shall also conduct additional penetration testing to make sure that the TOE is resistant to presentation attacks by an attacker possessing a Basic attack potential.

 This Appendix provides the guidance for the evaluator’s presentation attack testing that shall be conducted during the AVA evaluation.

-Any other types of attack are out of scope of the \[SD\] because the BSiTC can't find such attacks from information published by the release date of this \[SD\].
+Any other types of attack are out of scope of the \[SD\] because the BS iTC can't find such attacks from information published by the release date of this \[SD\].

-If the evaluator may find such attacks that aren't covered by this \[SD\] but can be conducted by the attacker possessing Basic attack potential, the evaluator shall seek a guidance from the BSiTC to evaluate those novel attacks.
+If the evaluator may find such attacks that aren't covered by this \[SD\] but can be conducted by the attacker possessing Basic attack potential, the evaluator shall seek a guidance from the BS iTC to evaluate those novel attacks.

 ## D.2 Assumptions for AVA presentation attack testing